 So, those are the file types supported.
 It’s important to choose the right file format based on your data and requirements.

-I hope this information helps you.
+We hope this guide helps you successfully import your content into WordPress.
 Some useful References: If you want to learn more about the WP-CLI method, you can visit the WP-CLI website.
 For using the WP function method, you can use the wp_insert_post() function.
 This function allows you to programmatically insert data into your WordPress site.
 You can learn more about it from the WP developer reference.

 Why the CSV Importer plugin is better for Quality content Import?